-Sitting across the booth inside DTB on Oak Street from Thomas Thoreau, frontman to The Indie Folk Orchestra and his lovely girl Friday, Raquel, I am immediately struck by what a lovely couple they make.
-After conversing with them for a while, I realize they make an even more amazing team.
-Thomas very articulately describes his vast lifetime filled with music; both composed and played by him and his group, as well as that which begins in his head many places he goes.
+Sitting across the booth inside DTB on Oak Street from Thomas Thoreau, frontman to The Indie Folk Orchestra and his agent Raquel, I am immediately struck by what an amazing team they are.
+Thomas very articulately describes a lifetime filled with music; both composed and played by him and his group, as well as that which begins in his head many places he goes.
 Thomas thinks big; this is clear.
 He certainly has the talent and ambition his aspirations call for.
 As our interview commences, I learn how much of a born musician bound for success he really is.
 At such a young age, Thomas has already accomplished so much; I do not doubt he is going many important places with his work!

 M: Are you originally from New Orleans?

 TT: I’m actually from Kansas City, Missouri.
 I moved down here about six years ago for school.

 M: That’s awesome, what school did you attend?